pyranha-labs/vectorgrep/README.md

 ## Key Features

 - **Simplicity**
-  - No experience with Hyperscan required.
+  - No experience with Vectorscan/Hyperscan required.
 Provides "grep" styled interfaces.
   - No external dependencies, and no building required (on natively supported platforms).
   - Built in support for compressed and uncompressed files.
 - **Speed**
-  - Uses Hyperscan, a high-performance multiple regex matching library.
+  - Uses Vectorscan/Hyperscan, a high-performance multiple regex matching library.
   - Performs read and regex operations outside Python.
   - Batches results for Python, reducing overhead (customizable).
 - **Parallelism**